FAQGURU/FAQGURU/topics/en/vuejs.md

 * https://stackoverflow.com/questions/46882944/what-is-the-best-way-to-create-a-constant-that-can-be-accessible-from-entire-ap

 [[↑] Back to top](#vuejs)
 ### What is the main difference between a method and a computed value in Vue.js?
-(Expert)

 Computed values and methods are very different in Vue and are definitely not interchangeable in most cases.
 * A more appropriate name for a computed value is a **computed property**.
 You can think of a computed value as a derived value that will be _automatically_ updated whenever one of the underlying values used to calculate it is updated.